Reducing the CPU load

 Echo.
 See our dedicated article: Managing CPU load when using Echo.

 Freeze tracks containing CPU-intensive devices.
+Freezing tracks creates a temporary render of the audio and then deactivates all the devices.
 To freeze a track, right-click it and choose "Freeze Track".
 It can then be flattened afterwards to an audio file if necessary.

 Resample tracks containing CPU-intensive devices.
 Please refer to Live's Manual Chapter 14.5.
 Resampling for further instructions.